Reference Book

 <Indirect Pressure Hemostasis>

-When you have the condition of blood pouring out but are not quite ready for the direct pressure hemostasis, use this method temporarily by pushing the artery closest to the heart from the bleeding area towards the bone.
+When you have the condition of blood pouring out but are not quite ready for the direct pressure hemostasis, use

 *Center of inner upper arm